Frequently Asked Questions

 Please wear comfortable and loose clothing so that acupuncture points can be easily accessed.
 Sometimes you will be asked to remove an article of clothing to be able to get to the acupuncture points that are best for your treatment.
 This is always an just an option based on your comfort level.
 At all times your privacy is a priority and a cover or gown can be provided.

-Please allow 60 minutes for each treatment, however, your time can vary based on your needs at that time.
+Please allow 75 – 90 minutes for this treatment, however, your time can vary based on your needs at that time.
 If you need less time, please let us know at the beginning of the appointment.

 In the body there are energy channels called meridians that orginate with each organ.
 Life promoting substances such as Qi and blood circulate through these meridians to every cell, tissue and organ in the body, as well as the mind and spirit.
 Specific points are either stiumulated to encourage the circulation of Qi to areas of the body or are tonified to strengthen the Qi in areas that are depleted.